 - Soy and soy milk

 - Chicken, pork, red meat.

-To control sodium intake, control salt intake, and packed foods and juices.
+To control sodium intake, control salt intake, and packaged foods and juices.

 If you have CKD please get your renal-friendly diet prepared by a licensed dietician.

-So, bottom line is that before blindly following any trend, please know that your kidney’s health is not dependent on a 1 or 2-day “kidney cleanse” routine.
-It’s a regular effort– of drinking healthy amounts of water, keeping a healthy weight, keeping active, eating healthy food, and regular checkups especially if you are at risk of developing CKD.
+Just remember that the health of your kidney health is not dependent on a 1 or 2-day “kidney cleanse” routine.
+It requires regular lifestyle changes such as — drinking healthy amounts of water, keeping a healthy weight, staying active, eating healthy food, and regular checkups especially if you are at risk of developing CKD.

-Sure, add other healthy things to your diet like a lot of healthy juices, herbs, and smoothies, but it’s a cumulative effect of everything that you do that will at the end of the day decide how healthy your kidneys will be in the long-term.
+It is always a good thing to add healthy things to your diet like healthy juices, herbs, and smoothies, but it’s a cumulative effect of everything that you do that will at the end of the day decide how healthy your kidneys will be in the long-term.